KateMJ/examiningimmigration/pages/essay-01.md

 This chart clearly shows that international war and preparedness for it was not much of a priority before 1942.

-Immigration was always an issue with asian countries, but this show the hightened fear about Japanese immigrants and their connection to war.
+Immigration was always an issue with asian countries, but this chart shows the hightened fear about Japanese immigrants and their connection to the war.

 ---